meleshkevich/invest-form-nuxt/README.md

 ### Invest Form

-This is test project to display invest form questionnaire
+This is test project to display invest form questionnaire.
+Form is multi-step, contains validation and basic data sanitizing.

+Entered data are sent to mockup API 'https://jsonplaceholder.typicode.com/posts'.

-Project sends data to 'https://jsonplaceholder.typicode.com/posts' and is created with
+Project created with the following stack:

-- Nuxt
+- Nuxt with typescript
 - Vite
-- Vuetify
+- Vuetify components
-- Pinia
+- Pinia store
 - Tailwind CSS

 To run this project locally: